Hindering loads prompt clustered configurations that enhance stability during cargo transport by multiple Kinesin-1

-The simulation model is further utilized to analyze the impact of varying load forces on the steady state probabilities of relative configurations of two and three motor ensembles, as shown in Fig. \ref{fig:all_figures}.
-It is seen that at very small values of load forces Fig. \ref{fig:all_figures} (e) and (h), a significant majority of configurations have low probabilities with little variation.
+We further analyze the impact of varying load forces on the steady state probabilities of relative configurations of two and three motor ensembles, as shown in Fig. \ref{fig:LoadForce_2motor}- \ref{fig:LoadForce_3motor_High} .
+It is seen that at very small values of load forces a significant majority of configurations have low probabilities with little variation.
+For e.g. in Fig. \ref{fig:LoadForce_2motor} (a) the probabilities of two motor configurations show less variation.
+Similar observations can be made for two and three motor configurations in Fig. \ref{fig:LoadForce_3motor_Low} (a) and (b).
 No one relative arrangement is particularly favored, with the variation in probabilities being very gradual.
 This indicates that the motors do not prefer any particular relative configuration at these values of load forces.
 An intuitive explaination is that at such low loads, since equal or unequal load sharing cause insignificant variations in the load forces balanced by each motor in the ensemble, there is no advantage to adhere to a specific orientation.
 Thus in these regimes motors tend to spread out more evenly while transporting the common cargo.

-However, as the load force is increased, certain configurations become more probable.
-As is seen in Fig. \ref{fig:all_figures} (f) for two motor ensemble with $F_{load}=5 pN$, the relative configurations $MM$ and $M|M$ are more probable, with a combined $29.9 \%$ share of the total probability (as compared to $4.7 \%$ if all configurations were equally likely).
-For a three motor ensemble with $F_{load}=10 pN$ (Fig. \ref{fig:all_figures} (i)), the configurations $MMM$ and $M|MM$ become more probable, with a $8.51 \%$ share of the total probability (as compared to $0.405 \%$ if all configurations were equally likely).
-A common attribute connecting these configurations is that these represent arrangements where motors are \textit{clustered} together, with little to no separation between their relative locations on the MT.